MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 > If you have many `<h4>` in your page or a far-too-precise selector, jQuery will take unnecessary time to process the selector.

-To solve this problem, you have to options:
+To solve this problem, you have two options:

 - Use the `.find()` method on the parent object.
 - Narrow the context by using the second parameter of the `$()` function.